Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 Results From My Performance Tests:

-See how the electric scooters stack up against each other across the metrics of top speed, acceleration, maximum range, tested range, and braking.
+See how the electric scooters stack up against each other across the metrics of top speed, acceleration, range, and braking.

 Top Speed